Fear of Looking Older - Making Peace with Wrinkles, Sagging, and Gray Hair

 1. Accept the "Normalcy" of Aging

 Wrinkles, gray hair, sagging, age spots.
 These are evidence that your body has been functioning for many years.
 Laugh lines are a record of how many times you have laughed; crow's feet are proof of all the sights you have seen.
 Redefining aging not as "deterioration" but as "proof of a life lived" is the first step toward freedom from fear.
+You cannot return to the skin of your twenties, but the face you have now carries experience and depth that your twenties never had.

 2. Shift Your Measure of Value from "Looks" to "Function"

 Focus not on the number of wrinkles on your face but on whether your body is functioning healthily.
 Walking, eating, laughing, thinking.
 The fact that these functions are maintained is far more important than youthful appearance.
+Gratitude for your body's ability to move has the power to put fear of aging into perspective.

 3. Be Aware of the Influence of Social Media and the Media